scifir/cwd-file-format/README.md

 - **etymology:** The words that form the word, if the word has an etymology.
 - **synonym:** If there’re, the words which are synonyms of this word.
 - **antonym:** If there’re, the words which are antonyms of this word.
-- **parent:** If there’s, a word that’s a parent of this word, and then this word pertains to an ontology of words.
+- **parent:** If there’s, a word that’s a parent of this word, and then this word pertains to an ontology of words and/or bywords.

 ### Properties of CWD prefixes